 Following an evidence session on Tuesday 10th January 2017, the All Party Parliamentary Group on Smoking and Health published the report Burning Injustice – reducing tobacco driven harm and inequality.
 The report provides recommendations to the government, local authorities and the NHS for effective action to further reduce smoking prevalence at a time of austerity.

-APPG Representation to the 2015 Spending Review
+Representation to the 2015 Spending Review 2015 – October 2015

-The report provides a summary of the evidence presented at an Inquiry by the APPG into the cost effectiveness of tobacco control and is being submitted as evidence to the Treasury’s Comprehensive Spending Review.
+This report outlines evidence to support a significant increase in spending on tobacco control.
+The report provides a summary of the evidence presented at an Inquiry by the APPG into the cost-effectiveness of tobacco control and was submitted as evidence to the Treasury’s 2015 Comprehensive Spending Review.

-The All Party Parliamentary Group on Smoking and Health recently held an Inquiry into the illicit trade in tobacco products.
-The Inquiry followed the adoption of the Illicit Trade Protocol, a subsidiary treaty under the Framework Convention on Tobacco Control, at the fifth Conference of the Parties to the FCTC in November 2012.
-Click here for the full report of the Inquiry.
-Written evidence was submitted to the Inquiry by the following experts and organisations and is available to download below:
+Published following an Inquiry into the illicit trade in tobacco products.
+The Inquiry followed the adoption of the Illicit Trade Protocol, a subsidiary treaty under the Framework Convention on Tobacco Control (FCTC), at the fifth Conference of the Parties to the FCTC in November 2012.
+Written evidence was submitted to the Inquiry by a range of experts and organisations and is available to download:

 Tobacco front groups and third party lobbying tactics – January 2014